Nuzair46/BlockTheSpot-Mac/readme.md

 ### DISCLAIMER

 - Ad blocking is the main concern of this repo.
 Any other feature provided by BlockTheSpot-Mac or consequence of using those features will be the sole responsibility of the user, not BlockTheSpot/BlockTheSpot-Mac.
+- All future forks/clients using this of this repo should be licensed under [AGPL-3.0 License](https://github.com/Nuzair46/BlockTheSpot-Mac/blob/main/LICENSE).